EasyPost/easy-ui/documentation/specs/Menu.md

-# `PopupMenu` Component Specification
+# `Menu` Component Specification

 ## Overview

-A `PopupMenu` presents a list of menu items that a user can choose to perform an action with through a trigger element.
-This component includes a menu comprising of menu items that are shown upon actioning the trigger.
+A `Menu` presents a list of items that a user can choose to perform an action with through a trigger element.
 A menu item can be used to perform an action or a page navigation.
 Each menu item can only perform a single action.

 ### Use Cases